python/devguide/core-developers/become-core-developer.rst

    - A request for account details as required by
      `🔒 python/voters <https://github.com/python/voters>`_
-   - A request for the committer's preferred address for subscription to the `python-committers mailing list`_
    - A reminder about the `Code of Conduct`_ and guidance on reporting issues to the PSF Conduct WG